 Staff to client ratio is 1:3.
 Individuals must be fully ambulatory.
 Individuals have both an onsite program as well as offsite outings into their own communities and occasional trips to the community at large.

-LEAP was introduced as an option in the array of programs offered by The Arc of Alameda County in October of 2016 to replace the aging “Sheltered Workshop” model.
+LEAP was introduced as an option in the array of programs offered by The Arc of the East Bay in October of 2016 to replace the aging “Sheltered Workshop” model.
 A progressive program in its day, Sheltered Workshops, brought people with intellectual and developmental disabilities to a center to perform work activities such as shrink wrapping products.
 Today, funding agencies, parents and clients, see the workshop model as less-than-inclusive preferring jobs and other program activities to take place alongside non-disabled people in their own cities not in a special facility separated from the community at large.